asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 - `bindings`	A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the operation.
 - `traits`:	A list of traits to apply to the operation object.
 - `messages`:	A list of $ref pointers pointing to the supported Message Objects that can be processed by this operation.
-- `reply`:	The definition of the reply in a request-reply operation.
+- `reply`:	The definition of the reply in a reply/request operation.

 Here's a visual representation of the `operations` field and its properties:
 ```mermaid